 Are faculty required to use the testing services at ODS when providing accommodations to students?

 No. But faculty are required to provide the appropriate accommodations to students registered with our office.
 Keep in mind, though, that ODS is set up to provide the necessary testing accommodations for our disabled students.
 We are set up to serve as a resource to you.

 If I use the testing services, can I send and receive my exam through campus mail?

 Please don’t.
 Campus mail is not a secure means of transporting an exam and test security is extremely important to us.
-You may hand deliver your exam, email (email@example.com) or fax (482-1340) the exam to us.
-On the testing contract, you indicate how you would like the exam returned to you.
+You may hand deliver your exam, email (firstname.lastname@example.org) or upload the exam to us via AIM (preferred method).
+Through AIM, you will complete one testing contract each semester for each of your courses that provides the information we need to administer the exam including the return method.
 We will not send an exam back to you through campus mail.

 How can accommodations be provided within my classroom?

 If you choose to administer your own exam, first determine if the student needs a reduced distraction environment along with extended time.
 This will be listed on the accommodation letter from ODS.
 Extended time is defined as “time and a half” which means the time the class has to take the exam plus half of that time.
 For example, in a 50 minute class a student would have 75 minutes to complete the exam.
 Some students are allowed “double time” based on medical documentation.
 If you have any questions about allowed time, please contact ODS.
 Also, please discuss accommodations with students to make sure that all needs are being met.

 What do I do when a student identifies himself/herself as an ODS student?